-Given that the recruitment industry spends a great deal of time searching LinkedIn it very often does not occur to us that by equal measure peoples profiles are being found.
+Given that the recruitment industry spends a great deal of time searching LinkedIn, it very often does not occur to us that by equal measure, peoples profiles are being found.
 It seems sensible therefore to set an objective of being found is just as important as finding people.

 LinkedIn actually creates two profiles for each account.
 One is the profile that you can access by logging into and searching through LinkedIn.
 The other is a public profile that can be seen by anyone and is indexed by search engines.
 It is important that this profile is also optimized and contains the information you want to have there.
-Given that LinkedIn often hides contact details if seems sensible to ensure that contact details are contained in several different sections of the profile.
+Given that LinkedIn often hides contact details, it seems sensible to ensure that contact details are contained in several different sections of the profile.

 Assuming that you have optimized your profile, how do you tell if it has been successful?

-While looking at this page it is useful to consider how you appear when you are looking at other peoples profiles.
-Looking at LinkedIn settings https://www.linkedin.com/settings gives you the option to Select what others see when you’ve viewed their profile.
-I’d recommend that this is set to Name and Headline and in this way there is a reasonable chance that some of those profiles you are looking at will also visit your profile page.
+This link will give you information about the number of times your page is looked at and appears in searches.
+While looking at this page it is useful to consider how you appear when you are looking at other people’s profiles.
+Looking at LinkedIn settings gives you the option to select what others see when you’ve viewed their profile.
+I’d recommend that this is set to Name and Headline.
+In this way, there is a reasonable chance that some of those profiles you are looking at will also visit your profile page.

-Thus used to be a feature that LinkedIn charged for however they now provide this fro free on all searches, Run a search and below each name will be a link saying Similar.
+This used to be a feature that LinkedIn charged for.
+However, they now provide this for free on all searches, Run a search and below each name will be a link saying Similar.

 By changing the ID you can change this for any LinkedIn profile.

 (again replace the ID)

-I promote my webinars by word of mouth so I’d be very grateful if you can share this on Twitter, LinkedIn, Facebook and any other channel you may use.
+I promote my webinars by word of mouth, so I’d be very grateful if you can share this on Twitter, LinkedIn, Facebook and any other channel you may use.